isa-nurbek/leet-code-challenges/README.md

 The purpose of this repository is to:

-- Track my progress in solving problems from **LeetCode** and **AlgoExpert**
+- Track my progress in solving problems from **LeetCode** and **AlgoExpert**.
-- Share solutions with clear explanations and well-commented code
+- Share solutions with clear explanations and well-commented code.
-- Serve as a resource for others preparing for technical interviews
+- Serve as a resource for others preparing for technical interviews.

 ## 🗂️ Structure